SGX3CodeRunners/RealWorldBugs/README.md

 *   **Discrepancies (if any):** Did you find any differences between your results and those reported in the paper?
 What might be the reasons for these discrepancies?
 *   **Future Work/Extensions:** What further analyses or experiments could be done based on this dataset or paper? (e.g., applying different analysis techniques, exploring specific bug types in more detail, expanding the dataset).

-## Contribution

-Conduct your own analysis, and submit pull requests with your findings or improvements to the reproduction process

-## License

-This project is released under the MIT License, aligning with the original dataset's license.

-## Project Plan

-### Team Roles

-*   **[Your Name/Role 1]:** [Brief description of responsibilities, e.g., Lead Reproducer, Code Analyst]
-*   **[Team Member Name/Role 2]:** [Brief description of responsibilities, e.g., Documentation Lead, Data Verifier]
-*   **[Team Member Name/Role 3]:** [Brief description of responsibilities, e.g., Presentation Designer, Research Assistant]

-### Key Tasks (Initial)

-1.  **Deep Dive into Paper:** Thoroughly read and understand the methodology, results, and claims of "A Comprehensive Study of Real-World Bugs in Machine Learning Model Optimization."
-2.  **Environment Setup:** Set up the necessary development environment, including Python, required libraries, and Jupyter.
-Address any dependency conflicts.
-3.  **Code Reproduction:** Execute the provided Jupyter notebooks (`mob_plots.ipynb`, `mob_study.ipynb`) and other scripts to reproduce the original analysis and figures.
-4.  **Data Verification:** Verify the integrity and usability of the provided datasets (`full_data_new.json`, `mob_pytorch.csv`, etc.).
-5.  **Findings Documentation:** Document successes, challenges, and any discrepancies encountered during the reproduction process in the \'Findings\' section of this README.

-### Daily Check-ins

-We will conduct daily check-ins at [Time, e.g., 10:00 AM EST] via [Platform, e.g., Google Meet/Slack] to discuss:

-*   Progress made since the last check-in.
-*   Any blockers or issues encountered (e.g., "we broke everything, help!").
-*   Plans for the upcoming day.
-*   Adjustments to tasks or roles as needed.

 ## Initial Evaluation of Reproducibility Artifact

 ### Paper Accessibility